-NBN is here and the telephone system is being shut down.
+NBN is here and the telephone system has been shut down.

 So what do you do?